-- 1. Send home a letter if a child is late 10 times in an academic year or 5 times in one half term or has 5 unauthorised 'lates'. - 2.
+- 1. Send home a letter if a child is late 5 times in one half term or has 5 unauthorised 'lates'. - 2.
 Send home a second letter if a further 5 'lates' or 2 unauthorised 'lates' occur, outlining the need for improvement in punctuality. - 3.
 Invitation to an Improving Attendance Meeting if no improvement in punctuality is seen after Stages 1 and 2.
 An Action Plan will be put in place at this meeting. - 4.
 If no improvement is seen, referral to the Local Authority's Participation Team, who will try to resolve the situation by agreement.
 However, they may recommend legal action is taken.
 This may involve the issuing of Penalty notices or prosecution in a Magistrate's Court.